GPUOpen-Tools/gpu_performance_api/docs/source/graphicscountertables.rst

     "VSBusyCycles", "Number of GPU cycles that the ShaderUnit has vertex shader work to do.", "| Vega
     | Graphics IP v8
     | Graphics IP v7"
-    "VSTime", "Time vertex shaders are busy in milliseconds.", "| Vega
+    "VSTime", "Time vertex shaders are busy in nanoseconds.", "| Vega
     | Graphics IP v8
     | Graphics IP v7
     | Graphics IP v6"